AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/RunInstances.md

 ```

-For Windows instances, the password cannot start with a forward slash \(/\).
+For a Windows instance, the password cannot start with a forward slash \(/\).

-**Note:** If the `Password` parameter is specified, we recommend that you send requests over HTTPS to secure your password. |
+**Note:** If the `Password` parameter is specified, we recommend that you send requests over HTTPS to avoid password leaks. |
 |PasswordInherit|Boolean|No|false|Specifies whether to use the password preset in the image.
 Valid values:

 -   true